adroge/speed/README.md

 ## Overall Time

+This is the time it took from beginning to end where each column represents the point in time when the operation finished.

 | Language | Populate Vectors 5x | Float Math 20x | Populate Map | Map Lookup and Sort Vectors |
 |----------|---------------------|----------------|--------------|-----------------------------|
 | Rust     | 5.972               | 31.88          | 43.812       | 46.922                      |